spaish.details

 property set totrue

-- Collects selectors for currently open details elements
+- Collects either selectors (for arrays) or indices (for NodeList) for currently open details elements

-- Stores array of open selectors in sessionStorage using key
+- Stores data in sessionStorage using key format

 Restoration (immediate)